baselime/docs/analysing-data/baselime-ai.md

 # Baselime AI

 Baselime AI provides explanations for any chart, log, event, metric or trace on Baselime.
-It enables you to identify patterns and anomalies in your serverless systems, providing deeper insights into your system performance and behavior.
+It enables you to identify patterns and anomalies in your systems, providing deeper insights into your system performance and behavior.

 ---